bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 ![](https://miro.medium.com/max/3200/0*3D_d0tGI-ycAFtC1.png)

-As stated above, Node.js (also sometimes referred to as “Node”) is easily the most famous and widely used JavaScript runtime for executing JS code outside a browser.
+As stated above, Node.js (also sometimes referred to as “Node ") is easily the most famous and widely used JavaScript runtime for executing JS code outside a browser.

 These are some great resources to get oriented with Node.js and dive deeper into its core topics.
 The Introduction to Node.js tutorials are one of the primary sources I used to learn Node and are well worth a read.